This feature requires Manager user level or higher.

 In this article, you'll learn about the publicity settings for your list.

 How Publicity Settings Work

-We automatically create a browser-friendly version of every campaign you send in MailChimp, which subscribers can access when they click the "View this email in your browser" archive link at the top of any campaign.
+We automatically create a browser-friendly campaign page for every campaign you send in MailChimp, which subscribers can access when they click the "View this email in your browser" link at the top of any campaign.

-To make your form discoverable and to share campaigns with non-subscribers, activate your Archive Bar and Promote your campaigns.
+To make your form discoverable, and to share campaigns with people who aren't subscribed contacts, activate your Archive Bar and Promote your campaigns.
 If you prefer not to share your data you can change your publicity settings at any time.

 Promote My Campaigns

 The Promote My Campaigns setting allows users to mark their campaigns as public or private.
-Public campaigns can be discovered by people who aren't on your list via tools and services developed by MailChimp.
+Public campaigns can be discovered by people who aren't subscribed contacts in your list via tools and services developed by MailChimp.

-The Archive Bar displays across the top of the archived version of a campaign.
-When subscribers click the "View this email in your browser" archive link in your campaign, they'll see a browser-friendly version of the campaign that includes a social sharing toolbar and a Past Issues link that allows access to your Campaign Archive.
+The Archive Bar displays across the top of the campaign page.
+When subscribers click the "View this email in your browser" link in your campaign, they'll see a browser-friendly campaign page that includes a social sharing toolbar and a Past Issues link that allows access to your Campaign Archive.

 From your list's Publicity Settings page, check the box under the Archive Bar section to activate it.

 Take a look at these additional resources for more information about the Archive Bar.